 Do you feel the same?

-But once I decided on the second attempt of PMP exam I decided to carve out time for study.
+But once I decided on taking up PMP exam I decided to carve out time for study.
 I gave up some sleep time, especially when I was about 4 weeks away from my exam.

 To summarize, PMP study demands that you dedicate whatever time it needs for you to study the concepts and practice PMP mock exams (which is crucial for PMP success).
 If your work permits for a detailed routine of study then nothing like it (lucky you!), but in case it does not, then make sure that you stick to at least 1-2 hours a day regularly.